Review of Tennessee juvenile facility escape underway

 Two of the teens, ages 16 and 17, are charged in separate slayings.
 One death involved Nashville musician Kyle Yorlets, who was found dead in February.
 The other two escapees, ages 15 and 17, face armed robbery charges.

 Sinback said a supervisor asked the four to clean an area.
-Sinback said they got on an elevator when the supervisor left to check on a fight in another part of the building and were able to flee.
+Sinback said the supervisor left to check on a fight in another part of the building, and the four were left unsupervised.

+She said the teens got on an elevator that had been “left ajar” and “were then able to convince a staff member” to send the elevator to the unsecured basement.

+“Upon exiting the elevator in the basement, the youth were able to enter a public area of Juvenile Court and run out the front door of the Juvenile Justice Center,” Sinback said.